Flagging notification in accordance with Chapter 9, Section 10 of the Securities Markets Act

 Nordea Bank Abp Flagging notification in accordance with Chapter 9, Section 10 of the Securities Markets Act

-BlackRock, Inc.'s indirect shareholding of Nordea Bank Abp's shares and voting rights crossed the threshold of 5 per cent on 27 November 2020.
+BlackRock, Inc.'s indirect shareholding of Nordea Bank Abp's shares and voting rights has fallen below the threshold of 5 per cent on 30 November 2020.

-According to the notification, the total number of Nordea Bank Abp's shares and voting rights held directly or through financial instruments by BlackRock, Inc. and its funds was 5.01 per cent on 27 November 2020.

 The total number of shares and voting rights in Nordea Bank Abp is 4,049,951,919.